Best Snowboard Boots for Narrow Feet

 How stiff your boots need to be kind of depends on your weight and your riding level.
 But you should always be able to bend your ankle and flex into the front of the boot without your heel lifting.

-My Pick of Best Snowboard Boots For Narrow Feet
+My Pick of the Best Snowboard Boots for Narrow Feet

 All the boots listed below tick the boxes mentioned above!